The Best Amex Hilton Honors Credit Card Strategy

 No

-While this card has the highest annual fee of the bunch at $450 USD, it has multiple benefits that far outweigh the high annual fee.
-The Amex Hilton Aspire card offers 1 Hilton free night per cardholder year, $250 USD in Hilton Resort credits per cardholder year, $250 USD in airline fee credits per calendar year, complimentary Hilton Honors Diamond status, and Priority Pass Select membership.
+While this card has the highest annual fee of the bunch at $550 USD, it has multiple benefits that far outweigh the high annual fee.
+The Amex Hilton Aspire card offers 1 Hilton free night certificate per cardholder year, $400 USD in Hilton Resort credits per cardholder year (split out as 2 x $200 USD credits), $50 quarterly airline flight credit ($200 USD per calendar year), and complimentary Hilton Honors Diamond status.

 Related: The Best Hotels to Redeem a Hilton Free Night Certificate

 Provided you can squeeze the full value out of the credits and are able to use the free night certificate every year, this is definitely worth a place in your wallet as a keeper card for the long term.
-With the current bonus, you can earn 150,000 Hilton Honors points after spending $4,000 in the first three months of card membership.
+At the time of writing, you could earn 175,000 Hilton Honors points after spending $6,000 in the first six months of card membership.

 Total Value Earned From This Strategy